 - Late-stage or tertiary syphilis: you may experience neurological and cardiovascular issues, along with problems with other organs.
 Symptoms depend on the organ affected.

-- Neurosyphilis and Ocular syphilis: these can become issues during any stage of syphilis infection if the bacteria reaches the nervous system or the eyes, respectively.
+- Neurosyphilis and Ocular syphilis: these can become issues during any stage of infection if the bacteria reaches the nervous system or the eyes, respectively.
 Possible symptoms of neurosyphilis: headaches, movement or coordination issues, changes in behavior, paralysis, dementia, and/or sensory issues.
 Possible symptoms of ocular syphilis: vision changes, a decrease in visual range, and/or blindness.

 How can I get tested?